elementWebDev/node-course/README.md

 #### The Callback Function

 A callback function is a function that’s passed as an argument to another function.

 Imagine you have FunctionA which gets passed as an argument to FunctionB.
 FunctionB will do some work and then call FunctionA at some point in the future.

 Callback functions are at the core of asynchronous development.
 When you perform an asynchronous operation,you’ll provide Node with a callback function.
 Node will then call the callback when the async operation is complete.
-This is how you get access to the results of the async operation, whether it’s an HTTP request for JSON data or a query to a database for a user’s profile.The example below shows how you can use the callback pattern in your own code.
+This is how you get access to the results of the async operation, whether it’s an HTTP request for JSON data or a query to a database for a user’s profile.
+The example below shows how you can use the callback pattern in your own code.
 The geocodefunction is set up to take in two arguments.
 The first is the address to geocode.
 The second is the callback function to run when the geocoding process is complete.
 The example below simulates this request by using `setTimeout` to make the process asynchronous.

 ```nodejs
 const geocode = (address,callback) => {